mehulagg/gitlab/doc/user/clusters/agent/index.md

 chart](https://gitlab.com/gitlab-org/charts/gitlab).
 If you don't already have GitLab installed, please refer to our [installation documentation](https://docs.gitlab.com/ee/install/README.html).
+You can install the KAS within GitLab as explained below according to your GitLab installation method.
+You can also opt to use an [external KAS](#use-an-external-kas-installation).
 #### Install with Omnibus

 When using the [Omnibus GitLab](https://docs.gitlab.com/omnibus/) package: